Unfolded Laplacian Spectral Embedding: A Theoretically Grounded Approach to Dynamic Network Representation: Problem Setup and Stability Requirements

 \subsection{Stability Conditions}

-As we noted in the Introduction, for dynamic embeddings to be trustworthy and useful in applications that involve comparing nodes both within the same snapshot and across different time snapshots, they must be stable.
-Stability ensures that nodes with similar behavior at the same time are embedded in similar positions, and that individual nodes with consistent behavior over time maintain similar representations across snapshots.
-These ideas have been formalized by Gallagher et al. (2022), who introduce a dynamic latent position model to describe two complementary forms of stability, namely cross-sectional and longitudinal stability.
-Following this framework, with a slightly relaxed formulation, our goal is to construct a set of dynamic embeddings \(\Yh^{(t)}\) that converges to \(\Y^{(t)}\) as \(n \to \infty\) and that satisfy the following two stability conditions:
+A central requirement for dynamic embeddings is that they support consistent comparisons both within a snapshot and across snapshots.
+Following the stability framework of \citet{gallagher2021spectral} (with a slightly relaxed formulation that does not require identical error distributions), we seek dynamic embeddings $\hat{\mathbf{Y}}^{(t)}$ that converge to population limits $\mathbf{Y}^{(t)}$ as $n \to \infty$, and whose population counterparts satisfy the following properties:

-\begin{enumerate} \item \textbf{Cross-sectional stability}: If \(\P_{i:}^{(t)} = \P_{j:}^{(t)}\), then \(\Y_{i:}^{(t)} = \Y_{j:}^{(t)}\). \item \textbf{Longitudinal stability}: If \(\P_{i:}^{(t)} = \P_{i:}^{(u)}\), then \(\Y_{i:}^{(t)} = \Y_{i:}^{(u)}\). \end{enumerate}
+\begin{enumerate} \item \textbf{Cross-sectional stability:} If $\mathbf{P}^{(t)}_{i:} = \mathbf{P}^{(t)}_{j:}$, then $\mathbf{Y}^{(t)}_{i:} = \mathbf{Y}^{(t)}_{j:}$. \item \textbf{Longitudinal stability:} If $\mathbf{P}^{(t)}_{i:} = \mathbf{P}^{(s)}_{i:}$, then $\mathbf{Y}^{(t)}_{i:} = \mathbf{Y}^{(s)}_{i:}$. \end{enumerate}

-In these conditions, $\P_{i:}^{(t)}$ denotes the $i$th row of $\P^{(t)}$.
-Cross-sectional stability ensures that nodes exhibiting similar behavior within a snapshot are embedded in similar positions, while longitudinal stability ensures that if a node behaves similarly across different snapshots, its embeddings remain consistent.
+Here $\mathbf{P}^{(t)}_{i:}$ denotes the $i$-th row of $\mathbf{P}^{(t)}$.
+Cross-sectional stability ensures that nodes with identical connectivity behavior at a fixed time are embedded identically, while longitudinal stability ensures that a node whose connectivity behavior does not change over time receives a consistent embedding.
+These conditions are imposed at the population level and describe the target behavior that consistent estimators should recover asymptotically.

+The stability conditions above are defined directly in terms of the underlying connectivity profiles $\mathbf{P}^{(t)}_{i:}$ and are therefore agnostic to the specific embedding construction.
+While unfolded adjacency based methods can be shown to satisfy both properties under mild conditions, enforcing the same guarantees for Laplacian based operators is substantially more delicate.
+Normalized Laplacians depend explicitly on degree matrices, so equality of probability rows does not generally imply equality of normalized rows unless the corresponding degrees are also matched.
+This observation highlights that longitudinal stability cannot be achieved without imposing explicit conditions on the degree structure across time.
+We formally establish and analyze the necessity of such conditions in later sections.